WELCOME TO

 Ruth Suzman

 Ruth Suzman is a dedicated volunteer, philanthropist, and non-profit advisor.
-Having earned degrees from the University of Texas at Austin and Yale University, today Ruth works with organizations that help advance social justice and organizations that help strengthen the Jewish community.
+Having earned degrees from the University of Texas at Austin and Yale University, today Suzman works with organizations that help advance social justice and organizations that help strengthen the Jewish community.
 She is currently serving as global board chair for BBYO, the leading pluralistic Jewish youth movement.
-Nationally, Ruth is a board member of the Vanderbilt University Hillel (Nashville), she serves on the advisory council of the College of Liberal Arts at UT (Austin) and on the board of directors of the MB and Edna Zale Foundation (Dallas).
-In her local work, Ruth is Chair Emerita of the Board of the Westchester Community College Foundation, and a member of the advisory council to the Westchester Community Foundation (local division of the NY Community Trust).
-Additionally, Ruth serves as a member of the Visiting Committee to the Department of European Sculpture and Decorative Arts at The Metropolitan Museum of Art (NYC).
+Nationally, Suzman is a board member of the Vanderbilt University Hillel (Nashville), she serves on the advisory council of the College of Liberal Arts at University of Texas at Austin and on the board of directors of the MB and Edna Zale Foundation (Dallas).
+In her local work, Suzman is Chair Emerita of the Board of the Westchester Community College Foundation, and a member of the advisory council to the Westchester Community Foundation (local division of the New York Community Trust).
+Additionally, Suzman serves as a member of the Visiting Committee to the Department of European Sculpture and Decorative Arts at The Metropolitan Museum of Art in New York CIty.
 She is proud to be a part of the movement to end hunger on college campuses.

 Director of the Board